craftcms/docs/docs/commerce/3.x/payment-currencies.md

 To set up payment currencies for your store, navigate to Commerce → Store Settings → Payment Currencies in the control panel.

 ::: warning
-Only change your primary currency prior to taking orders in production.
-Changing the primary currency will delete any existing carts, which would disrupt incomplete orders.
+You can only change your primary currency before orders have been completed.
+Changing the primary currency will delete any existing carts.
 :::

 ## Example